 About Egyptian Fruit Bats

-Egyptian fruit bats are classed as megabats due to their large size and can have a wing span of 2’ ft (over 60cm).
+The Egyptian fruit bat is a species of old world bat.
+They are large bats with a wing span of up to 2’ ft (over 60cm).
 Their habitat covers many countries across North Africa as they fly through tropical rainforest in search of ripening fruit.
-They are a strict frugivore (fruit eater) and their voracious appetites unfortunately lead local fruit farmers to label them pests, as they can devour a whole crop in just one night.
+They are frugivorous (fruit eater) and their voracious appetites unfortunately lead local fruit farmers to label them pests, as they can devour a whole crop in just one night.
 However destructive they can be to commercial fruit farming, they are an essential part of life in the tropics because of their vital role in pollinating and seed dispersal.

 Our bat forest will give you and your family a fantastic opportunity to see these fascinating animals as they fly past you in this walk through experience.
 For those that may find the excitement all too much, there are large viewing windows where you can watch the fruit bats without walking through.
 Whether you are walking through or behind glass, this experience is not to be missed on your visit.